| Isla Mujeres Hyperbaric Chamber |

 On

-for a leg fracture is improving.
-For two years his leg fracture
+a positive note, the young man who is currently undergoing treatment for a leg fracture is improving.
+For two years, his leg fracture

 would not heal.
-The x-rays now show his leg is on the mend.
+The X-rays now show his leg is on the mend.
 How

 fortunate that we have the availability of the hyperbaric chamber and